geonetwork/core-geonetwork/docs/manual/docs/help/search/index.md

     </div>
     *Search map*

-    The map can be controlled by by toggling beween two modes:
+    The map can be controlled by toggling between two modes:

     -   Pan: Click and drag the map location, using the mouse wheel to adjust zoom level.